The Forest School Winter Spiral

 As we move into the darkest time of the year, let us spiral inside to find the light within.
 Bringing it out, and sharing it amongst the community.
 Let our inner light bring us through until the warm sun returns.

 The children will create a Spiral of evergreen bows that we will walk through as we all sing songs that we've been learning through the fall months.
 A candle is lit in the center of the spiral, a symbol of life amidst the dead of winter.
-Then, as we sing, each child and parent in turn takes a candle into the center of that spiral and lights it, then places the candle in a glass container on the path.
+Then, as we sing, each child in turn takes a candle into the center of that spiral and lights it, then places the candle in a glass container on the path.
 The lights brighten the path for those who come after.

 This is a celebration of quiet confidence, of carrying light in darkness, of sharing that light with others.
 You are invited to attend this festival, not only to watch your own children, but to watch how they are in the community of their peers.
 How does each child approach the candle at the center of the spiral?
 Are his footsteps halting or rapid?
 Does she stop along the way to consider each branch and decoration on the path before placing her candle near the way out of the spiral, or does she set it down right away and hurry on without looking back?
 Being a witness to this journey can be a moving experience, and adults and children alike carry away from the festival the feelings and meaning they found within it.